-In addition, a team of dedicated professionals from Qwest Operations monitors the SLA performance of our non-domestic providers around the clock, and are able to act quickly to any outages or other factors that may affect Qwest's services and administer penalties when service metrics are not met.
-Our non-domestic providers monitor their core networks 24x7x365, and are held to the highest standards of quality and reliability, in serving our customers.
+In addition, a team of dedicated professionals from Qwest Operations monitors SLA performance of our non-domestic vendors around the clock, and are able to act quickly to any outages or other factors that may affect

+Qwest's services, and administer penalties when service metrics are not met.
+Our non-domestic vendors monitor their core networks 24x7x365, and are held to the highest standards of quality and reliability in serving Agencies.

-Within thirty minutes of identifying a service-effecting or fraud related event, the Qwest Networx CPO will report verbally to the GSA Networx PMO and the Contracting Officer (CO) any unusual or suspicious outage, blockage, or tampering that may indicate that users of services are being denied service or are being compromised.
+Within 30 minutes of determining a service-affecting or fraud-related event, the Qwest Networx CPO will report verbally to the GSA Networx PMO and the Contracting Officer (CO) any unusual or suspicious outage, blockage, or tampering that may indicate that users of services are being denied service, or services are being compromised.

-Qwest's Network Operations Center has primary responsibility for managing all reported troubles, security violations and fraud incidents that affect the Qwest network and any network being used by Qwest to supply services to our customers.
+Qwest's Network Operations Center has primary responsibility for managing all reported troubles, security violations and fraud incidents that affect the Qwest network and any network being used by Qwest to supply services to Agencies.
 When a problem is reported to the NOC or detected by the NOC, and it is determined that the problem may be caused by a domestic/non-domestic service provider, the NOC will notify the service provider that a problem has been reported.
-Per our service agreements, the
+Per our service agreements, the service provider must provide an update to the Qwest NOC within from initial notification and provide updates